-Google’s organic algorithm is complex – it’s impossible to accurately forecast SEO traffic.
+Google’s organic algorithm is complex and unpredictable, making it difficult to accurately forecast SEO traffic.

-We hacked together a tool that helps to predict the results of an SEO campaign using 4 growth models.
+The Blueprint team hacked together a tool that accurately predicts the results of an SEO campaign using 4 growth models.

 It combines the power of Google Sheets + Google Data Studio to help you understand your website’s SEO potential from a campaign.

-This tool has become a pivotal part of our agency’s sales process, it helps us demonstrate the impact of our services before signing a contract.
+This tool has become a pivotal part of our agency’s sales process, helping us demonstrate the impact of our services before signing a contract.

-In this post, I’m going to walk you through our SEO forecasting system to use for yourself.
+In this post, I’m going to walk you through our SEO forecasting system to use for yourself and give you free access to use the Traffic Projection Tool on your own campaigns.

 Grab a copy of the tool for yourself, FREE!